sudoyasir/OLEDMenuUI/README.md

 * Shows 2 menu items per screen with scroll indicators
 * Highlighted the selected item with a rounded rectangle
 * Buzzer feedback support on navigation and selection
-* Easy to extend: works with 3 buttons (Up, Down, Select)
+* Easy to extend: works with 4 buttons (Up, Down, Select, Back)

 ## 📦 Installation